aspnet/aspnet-docker/README.aspnetcore-build.md

 docker run -it -v $(PWD):/app --workdir /app microsoft/aspnetcore-build bash -c "dotnet restore && dotnet publish -c Release -o ./bin/Release/PublishOutput"
 ```

-After this has run the application in the current directory will be published to the `bin/Release/PublishOutput` directory.
+After this is completed, the application in the current directory will be published to the `bin/Release/PublishOutput` directory.